 \section{Abstract}

-We determine the modular invariants of finite modular pseudo-reflection subgroups of the finite general linear group $ \GL_n(q) $ acting on the tensor product of the symmetric algebra $ S^{\bd}(V) $ and the exterior algebra $ \wedge^{\bd}(V) $ of the natural $ \GL_n(q) $-module $ V $.
-We are particularly interested in the case where $ G $ is a subgroup of the parabolic subgroups of $ \GL_n(q) $ which is a generalization of Weyl group of Cartan type Lie algebra.
+In this paper, we determine the modular invariants for some pseudo-reflection subgroups of the finite general linear group $ \GL_n(q) $ acting on the tensor product of the symmetric algebra $ S^{\bd}(V) $ and the exterior algebra $ \wedge^{\bd}(V) $ of the natural $ \GL_n(q) $-module $ V $.
+We are particularly interested in the case when the pseudo-reflection groups are subgroups of the parabolic subgroup of $ \GL_n(q) $ which are generalization of Weyl groups of Cartan type Lie algebra.